Your Help Counts

 |Rode VideoMic NTG||B&H Photo / Amazon / Adorama / WEX|

 |Sony UWP-D21 wireless mic kit||B&H Photo / Amazon / Adorama / WEX|

 |Rode Wireless GO II||B&H Photo / Amazon / Adorama / WEX|

 |Sennheiser MKE-200||B&H Photo / Amazon / Adorama / WEX|

-Anyone who does wildlife photography should have a good pair of binoculars.
-Much like a good tripod, this is something that, with careful thought and research, can be purchased perhaps just once or twice in your life.
-Good ones can be expensive, but they last well and enhance the wildlife-watching experience.
+Anyone who does a lot of wildlife photography should have a good pair of binoculars and perhaps a higher-magnification spotting scope.
+Much like a good tripod, this can be purchased once or twice in your life with careful thought and research.
+Good ones can be expensive but last well and enhance the wildlife-watching experience.

 Yes, they are great for spotting wildlife in the first place, but they are also great for watching animals that are too far away to take a good photo.
 If I can’t get a good shot, you can bet I’m still going to sit there for a while and study the animal’s behaviour so that I’m more familiar with their motions and patterns for future encounters.

 The Nikon Monarch HGs have quickly picked up near-legendary status for the quality they deliver at a price point that is less than half of other binoculars with similar optical performance.
 The Zeiss SFL series is a little newer, slightly smaller, and lighter.
 I prefer the viewing comfort and eye relief of the Monarch HGs, but when I have a heavy pack, the 200g weight savings of the Zeiss are often worth it.
 The Swarovski ATC spotting scope is the smallest in their lineup and is a fantastic tool for spotting distant wildlife.
 17-40x magnification far outreaches a 600mm lens and allows me to look for subjects in the distance that I can try to approach for photography.